 At the same time, guys don’t want to be so with the group that they begin losing a sense of maleness through feminized fashion trends that fight against biological signals of masculinity.
 Just because everyone is wearing eyeliner for men doesn’t mean the beauty-challenged should jump in with both feet.
-Maslar acknowledges there has been a shift as men begin attracting more and women begin chasing, but men have always had a touch of the peacock.
 The trick is to make the visual statements masculine.
 “The beard is harkening back to a very masculine expression,” says Maslar.
 “You can only grow a beard if you have testosterone.”

 And studies suggest that women might be driving those choices.
 A study recently published in the journal Evolution and Human Behavior looked at beard growth in highly populated cities.
 Research found “a role for female choice in shaping large-scale patterns of facial hair grooming.”

-So what about those guys who want to remain attractive, but aren’t funny, creative, confident or bearded?
+So what about those guys who want to remain attractive, but aren’t funny, creative, confident, or bearded?
 There’s hope even for them.
-And here’s the big reveal: It doesn’t really matter if someone loves you.
+And here’s the big reveal: It doesn’t really matter if you’re attractive if someone loves you.
 Maslar points to study that looked into the factors that create a long-term, happy relationship.
 After pouring over what the couples being studied had in common there was only one strong correlation, the ability to maintain positive illusions of each other.